Anderson Island Park & Recreation District

 These Rules and Regulations are intended to assure the public that the Anderson Island Park & Recreation District (hereinafter called AIPRD), located in Pierce County Washington, will operate and maintain recreation lands and facilities in a safe and attractive condition for the use and enjoyment of all members of the public without discrimination.

-These rules and regulations shall apply to all property owned and/or operated by the AIPRD including Andy’s Wildlife Park (including the off-leash dog exercise area), Andrew Anderson Marine Park, Cammon Field and Trail (New School), Montalvo Park, The Old Schoolhouse (Wide Awake Hollow), Tom White Park, Lowell Johnson Park (The Ol’ Swimming Hole), Saint Anne’s Woods, and any additional properties the AIPRD shall acquire and designate as parks.
+These rules and regulations shall apply to all property owned and/or operated by the AIPRD including Andy’s Wildlife Park (including the off-leash dog exercise area), Andrew Anderson Marine Park, Cammon Field and Trail (New School), Montalvo Park, The Old Schoolhouse (Wide Awake Hollow), Tom White Park, Lowell Johnson Park (The Ol’ Swimming Hole), Tom’s Park, Idie Ulsh Park, Saint Anne’s Woods, The Guthrie Center, and any additional properties the AIPRD shall acquire and designate as parks.

 Anderson Island Park & Recreation District Park Use Code